saturnlighting/literature-review/README.md

 <!-- Linear cycling infrastructure at ground level, such as cycle lanes, have received the bulk of research and policy attention in relation to investment in walking and cycling. -->
 <!-- However, localised treatments such as appropriate lighting and cycle parking can have a major impact on cyclability. -->

-There is evidence that darkness deters people from walking and cycling.
+Background: There is evidence that darkness discourages people from walking and cycling.
 This is basically due to two reasons.
-Darkness increases pedestrians’ and cyclists’ fear and likelihood of being involved in a road collision.
-Darkness also increases fear and risk of being a victim of a crime.
+Darkness 1) increases pedestrians’ and cyclists’ fear and likelihood of being involved in a road collision and 2) increases fear and risk of being a victim of a crime.
 This seems to affect disproportionately women, the elderly, and disadvantaged groups.
-This paper provides a review on the scientific literature that intersects between active travel and road lighting.
-We use a hybrid systematic and snowballing search strategy.
-We review TBC papers.
+Aim: This paper provides a review on the scientific literature that intersects between active travel and road lighting.
+Method: We used a hybrid systematic and snowballing search strategy.
+TBC studies on different disciplines such as transportation, public health, road safety, criminology, social inequalities, and engineering and technology we selected.
+Results: Our review suggests that… Conclusion: The main gaps in the literature are…
 <!-- Appropriate road lighting can increase feelings of reassurance among pedestrians and cyclists, as it helps them to see the route better during their trips as well as being more visible to other road users.
 It also helps reduce fear and risk of crime at night. -->
 <!-- However, there is to date little evidence on the lighting interventions that work best, in combination with other measures. -->

 <!-- Lighting after dark has costs, both in terms of energy use and harmful ecological effects due to excess light pollution, raising the question: what is the optimal use of lighting to enable safe cycling uptake, at all times and in all seasons? -->

 # Introduction